brombal/stylix-docs/markdown/why-stylix.md

 </$.button>
 ```

 **First**, consider how easy this was.
 We didn't have to think of a new class name.
 We didn't have to open another file.
-We didn't write any *more* code than we would have using CSS; while JSX might require a few extra syntax characters, we more than made up for this by losing the need for a class name, an external file, and the mental overhead of switching languages altogether.
+We didn't write any *more* code than we would have using CSS; while JSX might require a few extra syntax characters, we easily made up for this by losing the need for a class name, an external file, and the mental overhead of switching languages altogether.

 **Second**, while the individual element looks longer with additional props, the idea isn't to just slap on style props to every element and copy/paste them everywhere.
 Instead, you are encouraged to **follow React best practices** and separate elements into reusable components—which includes considering style props as a part of the component.